SAFETY PROCEDURE GUIDE

 What is the safe isolation procedure for electricians?

-Safe isolation follows a prove-isolate-secure-prove sequence: identify the circuit, prove your GS38 voltage indicator works on a known live source, switch off and isolate, secure the isolation point with a lock or by removing the fuse, prove dead at the point of work testing all conductors, then re-prove the indicator still works.
-It is a legal duty under the Electricity at Work Regulations 1989.
+Safe isolation follows a prove-isolate-secure-prove sequence: identify the circuit, prove your GS38 voltage indicator works on a known live source, switch off and isolate, secure the isolation point with a lock or by removing the fuse, prove dead at the point of work testing all conductor combinations, then re-prove the indicator still works.
+It is a legal duty under Regulations 12 and 13 of the Electricity at Work Regulations 1989.

 1,000+